alitayin/ChronikCache/README.md

-# ChronikCache V0.3.5
+# ChronikCache V0.8.0

 ChronikCache is an npm package that provides a caching layer for Chronik.

+- ChronikCache can be used seamlessly, as it automatically updates its cache in the background, including unconfirmed transaction updates via the `.history` method.
+- The data is stored using a LevelDB key-value storage, ensuring fast read/write operations.
+However, LevelDB does not support simultaneous multi-process read/write operations, so a proxy or an alternative mediator is required in such scenarios.
+- If you require a larger cache capacity (e.g., caching 100000 transactions), ensure that adequate memory is allocated to your process.
+- There remains significant room for optimization in caching read/write performance.

 ---